HELOC Rates: 2024 Averages, Credit Limits and APRs

 What is a HELOC?

-This flexibility makes it a popular choice among homeowners, especially in areas with dynamic real estate markets like New York and Texas.
-Unlike a fixed-rate home loan or a second mortgage, a HELOC typically comes with a variable rate linked to the prime rate, which can fluctuate alongside mortgage rates and the federal funds rate.
+This flexibility makes it a popular choice among homeowners, especially in areas with dynamic real estate markets like New York, California, and Texas.
+Unlike fixed-rate home equity loans and second mortgages, most HELOCs have a variable interest rate that’s linked to the prime rate.
+A HELOC’s variable interest rate fluctuates along with mortgage rates and the federal funds rate.

 How does a HELOC work?

 A HELOC has two main phases: the draw period and the subsequent repayment period.
-During the draw period, you have the flexibility to borrow funds from your credit line for various needs.
-Once you enter the repayment period, additional borrowing is no longer possible, and you must start repaying the borrowed amount on a monthly basis.
+During the draw period, you have the flexibility to withdraw funds from your credit line for various needs.
+Once you enter the repayment period, additional withdrawals are no longer possible, and you must start repaying the borrowed loan amount on a monthly basis.

 Draw period